Skip to main content

 The Problem

-• Open firewall ports manually
+• Open firewall ports manually and hope they stay open after a reboot

 Why Docker + Portainer?